nitobuendia/yaml-custom-components/content/broken-user-flows.md

 A lot of us learnt and started using Home-Assistant by learning from the configurations of others.
 This is not only from automations, but also about the key integrations and how they are used.

 **With UI configuration only**, the *integrations* are no longer shareable as part of your configurations.
 The JSON files contain sensitive data (like tokens or passwords), which cannot be removed automatically using systems like `secrets`.
 As such, only manually edited and cherry picked files can be shared.
 As a result, the sharing ecosystem will progressively weaken.
+Even for the elements that are still shareable (like automations or template sensors), they lose a lot of context when you are not aware of the integrations implemented (e.g. that binary sensor, what is it tracking?).

 **With YAML configuration**, one can share their configurations easily for others to learn and get inspired.
 Using secrets allow to make this secure without manual intervention.